snehangshuk/prompteng-dev-site/docs/intro.md

 # Track Your Learning Progress

-Welcome!
-This site helps you track your progress as you work through the **Prompt Engineering for Developers** course.
+Welcome!This site helps you track your progress as you work through the **Prompt Engineering for Developers** course.

 ## How It Works